 Most of these large businesses make modern slavery statements or have their compliance information published online.
 Some of our smaller electrical suppliers have indicated that they conduct factory audits using their own staff, and independent third-party contractors for China and New Zealand and independent auditors for factories in Taiwan, Israel, the United States, the United Kingdom, Germany, and Brazil.
-We will be conducting further review of our electrical and electronic product suppliers during FY22.
+We will continue to review of our electrical and electronic product risk in FY23.